Categorical Medicine

 - Department of Medicine Book Club

-- Internal Moonlighting: PGY-3s have several opportunities to moonlight in order to gain additional inpatient experience with pay.
+- Internal Moonlighting: PGY-3s have several opportunities to moonlight on the weekends in order to gain additional inpatient experience with pay.

-- Sports and Fitness Center: Our newly renovated Sports and Fitness Center is located on campus just a block away from each of our inpatient hospitals, providing easy access to wellness activities before, during, or after residents’ patient care responsibilities.
+- Sports and Fitness Center: Our newly renovated Sports and Fitness Center is located on campus just a block away from each of our inpatient hospitals, providing easy access to wellness activities before, during, or after the workday.

-- Chicago: We are located in an incredible city rich in world-class museums, architecture, and restaurants, and with multicultural neighborhoods and events.
+- Chicago: We are located in an incredible city rich in world-class museums, architecture, restaurants, and multicultural neighborhoods.
 Most residents live within 15 minutes of campus and have ample time to explore the city.
 To further enjoy the city, the program provides free tickets to the Chicago Bulls, the Tony award-winning Steppenwolf Theater, and Hubbard Street dance company.